julzaza/wildwitchherbs/_posts/2026-01-18-balkan-witchy-herbs.md

 ## The Top 11 Balkan Witchy Plants

-These top eleven plants appear **again and again** across Balkan regions, sources, and traditions.
+These eleven plants appear **again and again** across Balkan regions, sources, and traditions.
 They form the backbone of Balkan folk magic.

 ---